Saturday, January 30, 2016

 Flip-O-Demo

-I'm starting off my weekend with the gorgeous Flip-O-Demo by Oxygene/Diamond Design because it's just been updated to support hard drive installation.
-Originally, it was released in 1993 and contains some of the best artwork and visual fx you could imagine - all whilst playing beautiful audio by one of my favourite musicians.
+I'm starting my weekend with the exquisite Flip-O-Demo by Oxygene/Diamond Design because it's just been updated to support hard drive installation.
+Originally, it was released in 1993 and contains some of the best artwork and visual fx you could imagine - all whilst playing lovely audio by one of my favourite musicians.
+A fabulous demo!

-A wonderful Atari ST demo and certainly one of the best out there.
+Flip-O-Demo is certainly one of the best examples of Atari ST creativity.
 Grab it from Demozoo right now.

 Credits